 - So Busted – Culture Abuse

 Folsom Prison Blues – Johnny Cash

-A live cut of Johny Cash’s infamous ‘Folsom Prison Blues’ can be heard in the background during the beginning scenes of 2021’s The Suicide Squad movie.
+A live cut of Johnny Cash’s infamous ‘Folsom Prison Blues’ can be heard in the background during the beginning scenes of the movie.
 A prison scene featuring a lone inmate is the focus as Cash croons.
 Johnny wrote his hit tune in the early ’50s when stationed overseas while serving in the Air Force.

 Related: Find this song on our playlist of songs about being on the run.

 Appropriately titled ‘Sucker’s Prayer,’ the song fits perfectly into a scene featuring the main character Bloodsport (his real name in the movie series is Robert DuBois).
 After a fight to the (almost) death with Superman, he is sent to the mental institution Belle Reve as punishment.
 This tune plays as he makes his way through the prison.